Vincent-G-Van/cmpe255-project/README.md

 # How to Run
 - Clone repositroy
 - If applicable, install python
-- Run any of the python notebook (.ipynb) file within following directories:
+- Run any of the python notebook (.ipynb) file
-  - Baseline
-  - ...